-Application Rules allow administrator to define which types of SIP-based Unified Communications (UC) applications the UC-Sec security device will protect: voice, video, and/or Instant Messaging (IM).
-In addition, administrator can determine the maximum number of concurrent voice and video sessions so that the network will process to prevent resource exhaustion.
+Application Rules allow an administrator to define which types of SIP-based Unified Communications (UC) applications the UC-Sec security device will protect: voice, video, and/or Instant Messaging (IM).
+In addition, an administrator can determine the maximum number of concurrent voice and video sessions so that the network will process to prevent resource exhaustion.

-In this testing, the default-trunk rule is used for both; Enterprise (Avaya) and Bell.
+In this testing, a default rule is used for both; Enterprise (Avaya) and Cogeco.